Research impact and engagement

 - Northern Australian Beef Industry Situation Analysis, 2019: Professor Andrew Macintosh and Associate Professor Amelia Simpson worked with researchers from the Commonwealth Scientific and Industrial Research Organisation (CSIRO) to deliver a report on the Northern Australian Beef Industry Situation.

-- Institute for Security Studies (ISS) Africa: Since 2008, Associate Professor Jolyon Ford has been the senior research consultant to ISS, an African organisation which enhances human security by providing research, policy advice and capacity building.
+- Institute for Security Studies (ISS) Africa: Since 2008, Professor Jolyon Ford has been the senior research consultant to ISS, an African organisation that enhances human security by providing research, policy advice and capacity building.

 ANU College of Law scholars provide expert analysis, commentary and opinions on a range of current issues.
 Visit our In the Media page to see examples of recent media engagement.